KhalidBelharbi/dataset_part1/README.md

 # dataset_part1

-This directory shows database schemas and class diagrams extracted via java programs (with JPA and/or Hibernate); in each directory you will find these files:
+This directory shows database schemas and class diagrams extracted via java programs (from JPA and/or Hibernate programs).
+In each directory you will find these files:

 ```txt
 -1- The class diagram which includes all the java classes that are in this project (They can be used and visualized by EMF(Eclipse Modeling Framework))